NEW YEAR BRINGS MASTER PLAN FOR NEW SCHOOLS

 “We’ve already started the programming requirements and have had discussions with teachers about the important aspects of the interiors of the schools, number of sections and so on.
 It’s really been a collaborative effort with our staff and community to this point and we want to continue to involve the community and learn about what kind of schools do they envision.”

+Please note that information on construction start dates are preliminary and are subject to change.
 As the design phase and overall construction timeline continue to evolve, we will keep you informed through our e-newsletters, website and facebook page.
 Please check back often for the most current information.
 Should you have any questions, please contact Dawn Marzano, Director of Communications at 330-239-1901, ext.
-1261 or via email at email@example.com.
+1261 or via email at firstname.lastname@example.org.